cloudmesh-community/book/chapters/cloud/chameleon/cli.md

-# Chameleon OpenStack Command Line Interface
+# OpenStack Command Line Interface

 OpenStack on Chameleon delivers KVM based compute resources to provision virtual machines.
 It provides various image types on which we can deploy